NguyenAndrew/Oanete-C/README.md

 5. Upgrade all dependencies with ```npm run dependup```
 6. Upgrade dependencies in your package-lock.json with ```npm install```
 7. Optional: Check to see which dependencies were not updated (due to failing tests) with ```npm run dependup:check```

-## Quickstart - Configuring a database / Adding environment based configuration
-1. Navigate to the back_end directory
-2. Within the "config" directory, add variables that either load in "hard coded values" or "reads from environment variables", which will be used to create the config object
-3. Optional: Using config object, you can obtain values needed to setup a database client

-## Roadmap
-* Add rest of tests for existing code on the back end